CUAnschutzBDC/smith_nicholas_sc_antigen/README.md

   * `imcantation_isotype` - Isotype determined by immcantation

 ### All meta data columns
+These columns will be generated when the seurat object is made following the pipeline in this repository.
+These are not all in the published meta data.

 * `Seurat` default columns
   * `orig.ident` - Sample name